 Of course, it also keeps food fantastically moist, is fuel efficient and can do everything including sear, roast, smoke and bake.
 It’s an all-in-one, multi-purpose cooker that gives great results every time.
 What’s not to love about it?

 Weber Smokey Mountain 47cm

 One of the most popular and most used smokers in the world by professionals and beginners alike, I just had to have one myself!

-I mostly use my Kamado Joe for hot smoking these days, but when I have a large crowd to cook for – which is surprisingly quite often – this comes in handy for providing extra smoking capacity.
+I mostly use my Kamado Joe for hot smoking these days, but when I have a large crowd to cook for – which is unsurprisingly quite often – this comes in handy for providing extra smoking capacity.

 This is also what I use in combination with a CSG for doing my cold smoking during the winter months, making home made bacon, smoked cheeses, nuts, garlic, chillis, honey and more.